 If you suspect that your elderly loved one is the victim of medication errors in a nursing home, you should ensure that he or she gets medical attention right away.
 You may also want to consider moving your loved one to a different care facility.
 If your loved one was seriously harmed or suffered a fatal medication error, our nursing home abuse attorneys can help.
 Filing a lawsuit for elder abuse may help you recover compensation for medical bills and pain and suffering.

 At Koonz, McKenney, Johnson & DePaolis L.L.P, we understand how painful a nursing home injury can be to both the victim and his or her family.
 There is no excuse for nursing home medication errors.
 We have the experience necessary to help you hold negligent companies accountable for the injuries they cause.
-Contact us online or call our Virginia, Maryland or Washington, D.C. law office today to schedule a free consultation.
+Contact us online or call our Maryland law office today to schedule a free consultation.